Pittsburgh DSA Bylaws

 4. they are found to be acting in a concerted manner in the DSA under the discipline or coordination of an outside organization;

-5. they are found to have engaged in union busting activity; or
+5. they are found to have engaged in union busting activity;

-6. they are found to be employed as a law enforcement officer
+6. they are found to be employed as a law enforcement officer;

 Section 3.
 Voluntary Dues.